se-edu/learningresources/contents/uix/uix.md

 ## UX Design

+At it's core, UX Design is about understanding both user and business goals, and tailoring a product that strikes a right balance between both goals within given constraints such as budget or time.

 Just like Software Development, UX Design is an iterative process.
 It involves many stages like researching, planning, testing, and at each stage are many different techniques that you could use.
 A good place to find these techniques would be the [UX Project Checklist](https://uxchecklist.github.io/) created by Andrea Soverini.

 ## Which is more important?